Come Out of the Pantry

 Come Out of the Pantry is a 1935 British musical film directed by Jack Raymond and starring Jack Buchanan, Fay Wray, James Carew and Fred Emney.
-It is based on a 1916 novel of the same name by Alice Duer Miller, and features musical numbers by Al Hoffman, Al Goodhart and Maurice Sigler.
+It was written by Austin Parker and Douglas Furber based on the 1916 novel of the same name by Alice Duer Miller, and features musical numbers by Al Hoffman, Al Goodhart and Maurice Sigler.

 Plot

 A British aristocrat, Lord Robert Brent, travels to New York City to sell some paintings.
 He deposits the money from the sale in a bank, but when the bank collapses, he finds himself stranded in America with no money and many bills.
 By chance, Robert meets the old family butler, Eccles, who is now working in New York for the wealthy Beach-Howard family.
 Eccles helps Roberts to take up employment as a footman in the Beach-Howard household.
 Robert becomes romantically involved with the young niece, Hilda Beach-Howard.
 She begins to suspect his true identity.
 Robert's elder brother arrives in New York to find out what has happened to his sibling.
 The bank that holds Robert's money reopens, and Robert proposes marriage to Hilda whilst serving dinner.
 She accepts his proposal.